lop-cz/Magnific-Popup/website/documentation.md

 Markup of close button. %title% will be replaced with option `tClose`.

+### prependTo

+<code class="def">document.body</code>

+The DOM element to which popup will be added.
+Useful when you're using Asp.NET where popup should be inside `form`.
+Option available since 2013/12/04.

 ## Gallery

 Basically all galery module does is allows you to switch content of popup and adds navigation arrows.
 It can switch and mix any types of content, not just images.
+Gallery options:

 {% highlight javascript %}
 gallery: {